cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

 It is easy to think of cases where the 32 registers we have are not enough.
 You may already have come to a situation where this is the case, but for any larger program, we definitely need to store data in memory.
 Similarly, if the calling conventions only define 8 registers to pass function arguments, what happens if we want to pass more data to a function than fits into these 8 registers?
 You already worked with variables stored in the `.data` section: in a similar way, we could declare a region in memory that we use to back up or restore data from.
 However, defining specific variables is still not enough for cases where we do not know how many variables we will need.
-In this case, what we need is a data structure where we *dynamically* add and remove data from, depending on what we need.
+In this case, what we need is a data structure where we *dynamically* add and remove data, depending on what we need.

 ## Understanding the stack